 Telehealth appointments are the video alternative to seeing your provider in person.
 Advantages include not having to leave your home, not having to drive, and maintaining social distancing.
 All you need is a decent broadband connection, a modern device (smartphone, tablet, laptop or desktop computer) that supports video and audio, and an appointment.

 Existing, and many new, patients may schedule telehealth visits, no matter where you live in Arizona or if you live out of state full- or part-time.
 The majority of insurance companies have relaxed their telehealth requirements because of COVID-19; before calling us, verify your insurance coverage for telehealth visits.
 We also offer self-pay options.

-Neurology Associates offers telehealth appointments for all neurologists as well for Dr. Marnie Whitley, Kerby McDonald and, to some extent, our physical therapist, Eric Gee.
+Neurology Associates offers telehealth appointments for all neurologists as well for Dr. Marnie Whitley, Kerby McDonald, Sunitha Jose, and, to some extent, our physical therapist, Eric Gee.
 Please review the Frequently Asked Questions section below, then call us to schedule your video visit.

 We are pleased to offer telehealth appointments to existing and new patients outside of Arizona.* If you’re a snowbird or other part-time resident, this means you now may benefit from continuity of care with your neurologist or other Neurology Associates provider year-round.

 And, depending on condition, new patients also now have access to our highly respected neurologists, naturopathic physician and counselor, psychiatric nurse practitioner, and physical therapist.